facelessuser/Rummage/docs/src/markdown/usage.md

     Controls whether Rummage will check for new updates daily and allows controlling whether you want to be notified of prereleases as well.
 A button has also been provided to check for updates right away after configuring your update settings.

     The check is only a check for new versions and doesn't perform an upgrade.
 Rummage must be upgraded via `pip` from command line.

+    !!! info "Update Issues: Python 3.6+ on macOS" There is a small issue on macOS with Python 3.6+: Python 3.6 changed how it gets the default certificates required to properly check URLs.
+The details are actually documented here: https://bugs.python.org/issue28150#msg276516.

+        To get access again to the default certificates is actually quite easy.
+Assuming that Python 3.6+ was installed using the macOS installer from Python.org, you just need to navigate to `/Applications/Python 3.6/Install Certificates.command` and double click the command.
+The script will use `pip` to install `certifi` and creates a symlink in the OpenSSL directory to `certifi`'s installed bundle location.
+If you are using something like macports, then you'll probably have to research to find out how to do the same thing.

 ### Regex